Almost Sure Existence of Global Solutions for Supercritical Semilinear Wave Equations: Proof of Theorem

 \begin{proposition}[Probabilistic \textit{a priori} estimates for $s=s_p$] Let $p \in (3,5)$, $T>0$ and $\eta \in (0,1)$.
 There exists a measurable set $\Omega_{T,\eta} \subset \Omega$ and a constant $C(T, \eta, \|(u_0,u_1)\|_{\mathcal{H}^{s_p}})$ which depends only on $T,\eta, \|(u_0,u_1)\|_{\mathcal{H}^{s_p}}$ such that: \begin{enumerate}[label=(\textit{\roman*})] \item $\mathbb{P}(\Omega_{T,\eta}) \geqslant 1- \eta$. \item For every $\omega \in \Omega_{T,\eta}$, if the initial data for $u_n$ is attached to $\omega$ \textit{via} the randomization map of $(u_0,u_1)$ then: \end{enumerate} \end{proposition}

-Once Proposition~\ref{1propProbabilistic5} is proved, the proof of Theorem~\ref{1th2} follows from the deterministic theory developped in \cite{sunXia} which is in the subcritical setting and relies mainly on the Strichartz estimates, thus we omit it, see \cite{sunXia} for details.
+Once Proposition~\ref{1propProbabilistic5} is obtained, the proof of Theorem~\ref{1th2} follows from the deterministic theory developed in~\cite{sunXia} which asserts that local solutions exists in $\mathcal{H}^s$ and can be globalized under energy control conditions.
+We refer to~\cite{sunXia} for details.